 “That’s not new.
 You are not special in that regard.
 That is common to the human experience.
 And once you avail yourself to others in a meaningful and vulnerable way, others that you trust, you will find strength and encouragement and community.”

-Identify 4-6 colleagues, people you admire, in your field, and invite them to create a community with you.
+Identify 4-6 colleagues, people you admire, in your field, invite them to create a community with you, and form a collective.
 You can make it simple, just a Slack group, or formalize weekly or monthly meetings, in person or (more likely) online (Skype, Hangouts, FaceTime).
 You can have a name and a website (like the Heard) or you can keep it off the grid.

 In your invitation, outline what you think you need, and, more importantly, what you can offer.

-What else could you do with a collective?
+What else can you do when form a collective?
 Put it in the comments.

 Jess, I KNOW what you mean, I’m an unpublished novelist and it can be lonely.
 I have a wonderful Critique Partner whom I have had for 20 years, and I try to link up with other writers to share the vision.